UPPMAX/LLM-workshop/docs/day1/access_llm.md

 ![lmstudio6](figures/lmstudio6.png)
 ![lmstudio7](figures/lmstudio7.png)

-#### HTTP server
+### OpenAI-Compatible API Server

-Besides of the chat window, LM Studio also supports OpenAI compatible server to handl HTTP requests.
-The server can also be launched from the GUI by toggling the option in Developer tab in the sidebar.
+Besides of the chat window, LM Studio also supports OpenAI compatible API server to handle HTTP requests.
+The server can be launched from the GUI by toggling the option in Developer tab in the sidebar.
 Once you start the server, you can send HTTP requests to the listed endpoints.